Explore Florida’s Black Heritage Trail

 From the earliest days of territorial exploration in the 16th century, right up to the present day, black history in Florida has been a vital part of the great struggle for dignity and equality.
 The passionate determination and courage of leaders including Mary McLeod Bethune and A. Phillip Randolph took root in early 20th-century Florida.
 It gave rise to great institutions of learning as well as impressive African-American achievements in the arts, sciences, athletics and entrepreneurship.
 This legacy greatly influences the cultural richness of modern Florida.

-Experience a few highlights of Florida’s black history during this three-day odyssey along the east coast and into the central part of the state.
+Experience a few highlights of Florida’s black history during this three-day trip along the east coast and into the central part of the state.

 Florida’s Black History Tour: Day One

 The adventure begins at Bethune-Cookman University (386-481-2000), in beautiful Daytona Beach.
 From Jacksonville, you’ll exit off I-95 at exit 261A and drive east on International Speedway Boulevard (U.S. 92) for about five miles.
 Turn left on Dr. Martin Luther King Jr. Boulevard, and, as you cross Bethune Boulevard, you’ve arrived at the university.
 Parking is available at the next left near the library, which is opposite the Bethune Foundation and Home.
 Maps of the 70-acre campus can be obtained at the Bethune Home or from campus security.